appdev-lessons/hello-world/content.md

 Right-click in the file explorer (left pane) in VSCode and let's create our first HTML file.
 Call it `index.html`.

-In that `index.html` file that opens in a new editor tab (top pane), put the following code:
+In that `index.html` file that opens in the editor (top pane), put the following code:

 ```html
 <h1>Hello, world!</h1>